BalaDhruv/Flutter_Redux_Gen/README.md

 | Parent Set         | Its a parent of all Set.
 Its configured by Us as a parent          |
 | Auto Import        | When you create a set it will automatically imported to Parent Set |

+## Upcoming Features

+1. Add Variable to state on one click
+2. Tree view of states - Explorer View

 ## Youtube PlayList

 [Flutter Redux Gen Youtube][flg_youtube_playlist]